Cybercrime Investigations: A Comprehensive Resource for Everyone

-This book was written to help you, your organization, and the next generations of cybercrime investigators take action against cybercrime.
+This book was written to help you, your organization, and the current and next generations of cybercrime investigators take action against cybercrime.

 This book provides a comprehensive view of cybercrime and how to investigate it, giving any investigator the knowledge and tools to work on these cases.
-It recognizes that to fight cybercrime effectively, we need trained investigators who understand the broad implications and investigative avenues of this crime.
+To fight cybercrime effectively we need trained investigators who understand the broad implications and investigative avenues of this crime.
 Many individuals with a diverse array of experience and expertise conduct different aspects of a cybercrime investigation.
 Others might be responsible for decisions about what resources and priorities to allocate to the investigation.
-This book is for everyone, not just for "techies" and not just for those with the title of "investigator".
+This book is for everyone, in all sectors, and is not just for "techies" or those with the title of "investigator".